zavandr/pi-simple/README.md

 # Finite simple groups with narrow prime spectrum
 [GAP](https://www.gap-system.org/) code which enables finding all finite nonabelian simple groups
-with prescibed set of prime divisors of the order (i.e. the *prime spectrum*).
+with prescibed *prime spectrum* (i.e. the set of prime divisors of the order).

-The code accompanies the paper
+The code accompanies the papers

 *Simple groups with narrow prime spectrum: Extended list*,
 submitted
 (DOI: TBA).

-and, retrospectively, the paper
+and, retrospectively,

 *Finite simple groups with narrow prime spectrum*,
 Sib.
 Elect.
 Math.
 Reports, **6** (2009), 1--12.